German reunification

 2014 Economic disparity revealed between former East and West Germany, with West German adults holding average assets of 94,000 euros compared to East German adults' 40,000 euros.

-This contents of the box above is based on material from the Wikipedia article German reunification, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles German reunification, German Unity Day, Economic history of the German reunification & LGBTQ rights in East Germany, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also